-2This use of 'head' should note be confused with the phrase-geometric use of 'head': nonminimal, branching projections with selectional features can still be 'heads' for the purposes of Merge.
+This use of 'head' should note be confused with the phrase-geometric use of 'head': non-minimal, branching projections with selectional features can still be 'heads' for the purposes of Merge.

-3For present purposes, I have suppressed any features that drive movement or agreement; see Müller 2011 and Georgi 2017 for discussion of these, and Merchant 2014 for a précis of a more complete system.
+For present purposes, I have suppressed any features that drive movement or agreement; see Müller (2011) and Georgi (2017) for discussion of these, and Merchant 2014 for a précis of a more complete system.

-4For marking selectional features, I use the • from Müller 2011, though I use the convention of Stabler 2014 in making this only a prefix.
+For marking selectional features, I use the • from Müller (2011), though I use the convention of Stabler (2014) in making this only a prefix, not a circumfix.